 - Scholarship Program Info Sessions are opportunities to learn about URC-HASS scholarships, what to prepare for your application, and when the deadlines are.

-CORNERSTONE RESEARCH WORKSHOPS (FALL 2025)
+CORNERSTONE RESEARCH WORKSHOPS (WINTER 2026)

 Cornerstone Research Workshops support you in all stages of the research process, from developing a research question to presenting your work!